-We have presented the formulas for the conditional density h(t) on the line, (10), and associated p-value, (11), in the context of inference for linear functions of the canonical parameter in an exponential family.
+We have presented the formulas for the conditional density $h(t; \boldsymbol{\psi})$ on the line, (8), and associated p-value, (10), in the context of inference for linear functions of the canonical parameter in an exponential family.
 Elimination of nuisance parameters by conditioning is only available in this setting.
-To construct a directional test for inference on nonlinear functions of the canonical parameter we first need a reference density analogous to (7).
-Fraser (2012) shows that this reference distribution is a marginal density for a particular derived variable, and that the saddlepoint approximation to this density has a form similar to (7), but with an additional adjustment for curvature.
+To construct a directional test for inference on nonlinear functions of the canonical parameter we first need a reference density analogous to (6).
+Ongoing work derives such a reference distribution as a marginal density for a derived variable, and shows that the saddlepoint approximation to this density has a form similar to (6), but with an additional adjustment for curvature.
+The construction of a directional test from this marginal density proceeds in the same way as in the linear case treated here, and Fraser and Reid (2013) illustrate this on a number of examples.

 More generally, if the underlying model is not an exponential family, then the method may be extended by first approximating the model by a so-called tangent exponential family.
 This entails constructing a nominal canonical parameter $\varphi(\theta)$ from the original model, using arguments built on approximate ancillarity.
-The tangent exponential family was used to develop r^ -type approximations in Fraser and Reid (1995); see also Fraser et al. (1999).
-An overview is given in Brazzale et al. (2007, Ch.
+The tangent exponential family was used to develop r^ -type approximations in Fraser and Reid (1995); see also Fraser et al. (1999) and Brazzale et al. (2007, Ch.
 8).
+The r^ -type approximations provide inference for scalar parameters of interest only.
+Application of the directional method for inference about vector parameters in tangent exponential models seems relatively straightforward, but as yet we have little experience with concrete applications.

-The chi-squared approximation to the distribution of $w(\psi)$ can be improved by Bartlett correction (Bartlett, 1937); it can be shown that follows a χ_d^2 distribution with relative error $O(n^{-2})$.
-Skovgaard (2001) notes that the accuracy of the χ_d^2 approximation to (28) can be lost when the expected value is approximated using its asymptotic expansion, rather than computed analytically.
+The chi-squared approximation to the distribution of $w(\boldsymbol{\psi})$ can be improved by Bartlett correction (Bartlett, 1937); it can be shown that follows a χ_d^2 distribution with relative error $O(n^{-2})$.
+Skovgaard (2001) notes that the accuracy of the χ_d^2 approximation to (23) can be lost when the expected value is approximated using its asymptotic expansion, rather than computed analytically.
 Even the approximate version can be cumbersome to compute, as it involves arrays of third and fourth order cumulants (Lawley, 1956; McCullagh and Cox, 1986).
 The comparison of normal variances in §5.1 is exceptional in that an analytical expression for the Bartlett correction is available, although in that case the likelihood that is corrected is the marginal likelihood for the variances, which already has an adjustment to the degrees of freedom.
 The directional test implements this degrees of freedom adjustment automatically, via the saddlepoint approximation.
 The Bartlett test, like the likelihood ratio test, is an 'omnibus' test, looking in all directions of the parameter space for alternatives.
 In the scalar parameter setting, this means that error may be larger than the nominal in one tail of the distribution, and smaller than nominal in the other.
 The directional test, on the other hand, looks in the direction determined by the data.

-$$\tilde{w}(\psi) = w(\psi) / [\mathcal{E}{\theta}\{w(\psi)\}/d]$$ (28)
+$$\tilde{w}(\boldsymbol{\psi}) = w(\boldsymbol{\psi}) / [\mathbf{E}{\boldsymbol{\theta}}\{w(\boldsymbol{\psi})\}/d]$$ (23)